mcxa8/zksync-era/infrastructure/protocol-upgrade/README.md

 7. `environment` - By default, set to `localhost`.
 Always specify it explicitly.
 Possible values: `localhost`, `testnet2`, `stage2`, `mainnet2`.
 Each upgrade on different environments is performed separately since the contract addresses differ between environments.
-8. `private-key` - If not specified, the default key from the default mnemonic will be used.
-Always specify it explicitly.

 ### Create a Protocol Upgrade Proposal